yous/whiteglass/_posts/2019-07-13-pass-sonars.md

 **All of the above is present in `Test.py`**

-## Caveats
+## Issues

 As this is my first package, a lot going under the hood is less than desirable.
-I've tried my best to ensure the code is PEP8 compliant.
-Another thing I'd wish to improve is increasing the overall functionality.
+I've tried my best to ensure the code is [PEP8](https://www.python.org/dev/peps/pep-0008) compliant.
+Another obvious thing to work upon is increasing the overall functionality available.
 If you wish to contribute in any way or have any other questions, feel free to open pull requests/issues.